Upcoming events

 We come together to build our beloved community from around the world.
 We are united in our vision of healing from oppression, self-determination, and the anti-racist, anti-oppressive transformation of Unitarian Universalism.

-Your hosts will be DRUUMM Outreach Co-Coordinator Karishma Gottfried and Vice President Yvonne DuVal.
+Your hosts will be DRUUMM Outreach Co-Coordinators Karishma Gottfried and Devin Dadah.

 This event is BIPOC-centered, a sacred space reserved for those who identify as Black, Indigenous, or a Person of Color and UU or interested in Unitarian Universalism.
 DRUUMM recognizes every Community of Color is impacted differently, and each community maintains its own unique identity and culture.
 BIPOC/People of Color/Person of Color/Community of Color is a political identity of survival and being in resistance to racism and colonialism, one that builds solidarity and creates positive change.
 White allies with questions or concerns are strongly encouraged to reach out to Allies for Racial Equity.